 ‚Whatever you choose, choose Europe!'

-(ffm) On Thursdays, 23 May, both the first day of the European elections and the 70th anniversary of the Basic Law, an elaborate light production will take place at the Paulskirche in Frankfurt in the evening.
-At the cradle of democracy in Germany, the citizens' movement Pulse of Europe wants to set an urgent signal for peace, freedom and cohesion in Europe.
-With this event, the citizens are once again called upon to vote on Sunday, 26 May and to help democratic, pro-European parties win the election.
+(ffm) On Thursday, May 23, also the first day of the European elections and the 70th anniversary of the Basic Law, an elaborate light show will take place in the evening at Frankfurt's Paulskirche.
+At the cradle of democracy in Germany, the citizens' movement Pulse of Europe wants to send a strong signal for peace, freedom and cohesion in Europe and call on citizens with this event once again to go to the polls on Sunday, 26 May and help democratic, pro-European parties to win the elections.

-The plan is to start at 7 p.m. with a stage program on Paulsplatz with live music by the band Cris Cosmo, TV presenter Carolin Henseler, Lord Mayor Peter Feldmann, the former President of the European Parliament Klaus Hänsch and Pulse of Europe founder Daniel Röder.
-In addition, Prime Minister Volker Bouffier has been asked to do so.
+First of all, starting at 7 p.m., a stage programme is planned on Paulsplatz with live music by the band Cris Cosmo and TV presenter Carolin Henseler, among others, and with speeches by Lord Mayor Peter Feldmann, former President of the European Parliament Klaus Hänsch and Pulse of Europe founder Daniel Röder.
+In addition, Prime Minister Volker Bouffier is requested.

-The background for the engagement of Pulse of Europe is the concern that populist forces with national and anti-European tendencies could significantly increase in the elections and thus block important decisions in the EU Parliament in the future.
-“Our mission is therefore to save Europe by increasing voter turnout.“, says Daniel Röder.
+The background to Pulse of Europe's involvement is the concern that populist forces with national and anti-European tendencies could make significant gains in the elections and thus block important decisions in the EU Parliament in the future.
+"Our mission is therefore: save Europe by increasing voter turnout," says Daniel Röder.